 During 1937 the first mandrill born in England was born at Chester.
 It was during this year that the zoo began producing a magazine.
 It was known as ‘our zoo news’ it has been in publication ever since and is still published as Z magazine.

 The zoo’s first lions arrived in 1937.
-They were housed in a 12 foot (3.66m) high chain link fence now the world standard it was the first time it had been done.
+They were kept in by a 12 foot (3.66m) high chain link fence, now the world standard, this was the first time it had been used for lions.
 The zoo council was deeply opposed with half quitting in protest.

 In 1941 the first elephants arrived.
 They were stranded when Doorley’s Tropical Revue closed due to the war.
 Supporters of the zoo offered to help pay for their care so they would not be destroyed.
 The elephants, Manniken and Molly, arrived on 28 August 1941 along with their mahout, Khanadas who had cared for them for most of their life.